raspberrypilearning/hair-today/en/step_8.md

 ![Div or image](images/div-or-image.png)

 To move the hair around, you will need to modify the `<div>` with the ID `hair` instead.
+A `<div>` is an invisible box which can be moved around and positioned on the page.

-+ Add a top slider to your page - this will control how far from the top of the page the hair image is located.
++ Add code for a top slider next to the code for the other sliders - this will control how far from the top of the page the hair image is located.

 ```javascript
 Top: <input type="range" min="1" max="300" value="50" id="hairtop">